-- Finding out more about your heart disease. - Stop doing things that may have contributed to your illness e.g. smoking and overeating. - Start doing things that would contribute to your health e.g. regular exercises and good diet. - Staying connected to people and accepting emotional support from your family and friends.
-Joining a support group would help.
+- Finding out more about your heart disease. - Stop doing things that may have contributed to your illness (e.g. smoking and overeating). - Start doing things that will contribute to your health (e.g. regular exercise and good diet). - Staying connected to people and accept emotional support from your family and friends.
+Joining a support group will help. - Filling your mind with optimism, hope and peace. - 5.
+Learn to relax.
+Relaxation is an active process involving techniques and activities that calm your body and mind.
+Some of the techniques include: - · Meditation. - Listening to music. - · Deep breathing. - Progressive muscle relaxation and guided imagery.

-Fill your mind with optimism, hope and peace.
+Use and practise one technique that suits you.
+Relaxation is a learnt skill, so set aside time to practise it.

-- 5. Learn to relax relaxation is an active process involving techniques and activities that calm your body and mind.
-Some of the techniques include: meditation, listening to music, deep breathing, and progressive muscle relaxation and guided imagery.
-Use and practise one relaxation technique that suits you.
-Relaxation is a learnt skill.
-So set aside time to practise it. - 6.
-Do not be afraid to ask for help. - 7.
-Seek professional help if you feel depressed or experience any of the following symptoms for more than two weeks: - Feeling sad, anxious, irritable and nervous. - Loss of interest in activities you used to enjoy. - Loss of energy, feeling tired all the time. - Difficulty concentrating, remembering things or making decisions. - Feelings of worthlessness, hopelessness and guilt. - Thoughts of suicide or death.
+- 6. Do not be afraid to ask for help. - 7.
+Seek professional help if you feel depressed or experience any of the following symptoms for more than two (2) weeks: - Feeling sad, anxious, irritable and nervous. - Loss of interest in activities you used to enjoy. - Loss of energy and feeling tired all the time. - Difficulty concentrating, remembering things or making decisions. - Feelings of worthlessness, hopelessness and guilt. - Thoughts of suicide or death.